 Upon hearing of the trade, many fans had mixed reactions.
 Some thought that Hernangomez would have been an integral piece to our core and that we should have traded O’Quinn or Kanter instead.
 Others were more giddy about the 2nd round picks acquired and weren’t too high of Willy’s lack of defense and his trade request. (he was a backup after all)

-In retrospect, this trade ended up as an overall win for the team.
-It’s far less likely that Willy will blossom the way Rod Strickland did when traded to the Spurs.
+In retrospect, this trade ended up as a win for the front office.
+The chances of Hernangomez blossoming in his next contract are next to none.
 Since he requested a trade, it gave the front office no choice but to trade him.
 For Steve Mills, it meant giving up on a player that he personally scouted when visiting Porzingis before the 2015 NBA Draft.
 The Knicks regained 2nd round picks in 2020 and 2021 that they ironically had given up to acquire Hernangomez in the 2015 NBA Draft.
 Both second round picks project to be in the low to mid 30s.